-Regardless of its merchant’s Level, the merchant must comply with all of the 12 requirements.
-Common sense scoping exceptions apply, for instance, if there are no wireless networks in the CDE scope, then wireless security requirements are obviously inapplicable.
+All merchants must comply with all of these 12 requirements, regardless of their identified level.
+Common sense scoping exceptions apply, eg if there are no wireless networks in the CDE scope, then wireless security requirements are obviously inapplicable.

 What are the application security requirements of PCI DSS?

-PCI DSS gives a significant importance to the ongoing application security aimed to ensure resilience to multiplying web attacks of growing complexity and amplitude.
+PCI DSS places significant importance on the ongoing application security aimed at ensuring resilience to multiplying web attacks of growing complexity and amplitude.

-The most important application security requirements come from the PCI DSS Requirements 6 and 11, applicable to all on-premises and cloud systems within the CDE scope:
+The most important application security requirements come from Requirements 6 and 11, applicable to all on-premises and cloud systems within the CDE scope:

-Finally, the Requirement 11.3 instructs to “implement a methodology for penetration testing that includes the following: Is based on industry-accepted penetration testing approaches (for example, NIST SP800-115) Includes coverage for the entire CDE perimeter and critical systems Includes testing from both inside and outside the network Includes testing to validate any segmentation and scope-reduction controls Defines application-layer penetration tests to include, at a minimum, the vulnerabilities listed in Requirement 6.5.”
+- Requirement 11.4 instructs that “A penetration testing methodology is defined, documented, and implemented by the entity”, which includes, amongst other things: industry-accepted penetration testing approaches; coverage for the entire CDE perimeter and critical systems; testing from both inside and outside the Network ; testing to validate any segmentation and scopereduction controls; application-layer penetration testing to identify, at a minimum, the vulnerabilities listed in Requirement 6.2.4.”

-Additionally, the PCI Software Security Framework provides supplementary guidance including regular security testing of software including its external and open-sourced components, implementation of a Secure Software Development Lifecycle (S-SDLC) to ensure security-by-design since the very first step of software creation, and mitigation of the detected security flaws and misconfigurations in a risk-based manner.
+The PCI Software Security Framework provides supplementary guidance including regular security testing of software for external and open-sourced components, implementation of a Secure Software Development Lifecycle (S-SDLC) to ensure security-by-design, and mitigation of the detected security flaws and misconfigurations in a risk-based manner.

-In a nutshell, all web applications from the CDE scope must either be protected with a WAF or be scanned for the OWASP Top 10 vulnerabilities in a continuous manner.
-The automated efforts are to be enhanced with a penetration testing that must be performed at least annually or after any major update.
+In a nutshell, all web applications from the CDE scope must either be protected with a Web Application Firewall (WAF) or scanned for the OWASP Top 10 vulnerabilities in a continuous manner.
+The automated efforts should be enhanced with penetration testing that must be performed at least annually or after any major update.

 The PCI DSS standard makes it clear that covered merchants should and will likely be held accountable for any omissions, carelessness or negligence of their vendors and suppliers.
-The standard says that the covered organizations, that outsource their CDE or payment operations management to third parties, are responsible for ensuring that the cardholder data is sufficiently protected by the third party per the applicable PCI DSS requirements.
+The standard says that covered organizations which outsource their CDE or payment operations management to third parties remain responsible for ensuring that cardholder data is sufficiently protected by the third party, as per the relevant PCI DSS requirements.

-Moreover, when outsourcing activities, that require PCI DSS compliance, such as processing or storage of cardholder data, the merchant is eventually responsible to verify that the service provider is compliant with the PCI DSS data protection requirements.
-Finally, an up2date inventory of all third parties, that have access to the CDE environment or cardholder data, must be maintained by the covered entity.
-Such documentation may be requested as a part of PCI DSS audit.
+Moreover, when outsourcing activities that require PCI DSS compliance, such as processing or storage of cardholder data, the merchant is eventually responsible for verifying that the service provider is compliant with the PCI DSS data protection requirements.
+Finally, an up to date inventory of all third parties that have access to the CDE environment or cardholder data must be maintained by the covered entity.
+Such documentation may be requested as a part of a PCI DSS audit.

-PCI SSC Guidance on Responding to a Cardholder Data Breach suggests implementing contractual clauses that will require trusted third parties to immediately notify the merchant about any security incidents or data breaches when cardholder data is implicated.
-Likewise, contracts may allow merchants to perform regular audits, request relevant security documentation or otherwise ascertain third-party compliance with the standard.
+PCI SSC Guidance on Responding to a Cardholder Data Breach suggests implementing contractual clauses that will require trusted third parties to immediately notify the merchant about any security incidents or data breaches when cardholder data is affected.
+Likewise, contracts may allow merchants to perform regular audits, request relevant security documentation or otherwise ascertain third party compliance with the standard.